-State not in receipt of Kalaba’s resignation letter – Chanda – Times of Zambia
+Zambia foreign minister Harry Kalaba resigns over ‘greed’ – BBC News

 |

-STATE HOUSE has said President Edgar Lungu is not in receipt of the alleged resignation letter from Foreign Affairs Minister Harry Kalaba.
-According to a posting on Mr Kalaba's Facebook page, on which he relates to the public (unless hacked), Mr Kalaba …

-Zambia's foreign minister resigns
+Zambia foreign minister resigns

 Do you have something awesome to share with the world?
 Click here to share